Cam-4587/Simon_game_Jest_Walkthrough/README.md

 # Simon game With Jest Testing

+## Live link is here - [Simon game](https://cam-4587.github.io/Simon_game_Jest_Walkthrough/)

 ![](docs/simon_game.png)
+- This is a walkthrough project from the Code Institute's Full stack development course.
+It looks to create a game using **JEST** to follow Test Driven development principles.

 - This game is based on the Electronic Simon game from the 1980s.